Insurance 101: Insurance Agents vs. Insurance Brokers vs. Insurance Producers

 - “Negotiate” means the act of conferring directly with, or offering advice directly to, a purchaser or prospective purchaser of a particular contract of insurance concerning any of the substantive benefits, terms or conditions of the contract, provided that the person engaged in that act either sells insurance or obtains insurance from insurers for purchasers.

-Since brokers are, by definition, conferring with and offering advice to prospective customers over the terms of contracts and their various benefits, the role necessarily means they “negotiate.”
+Since insurance brokers are, by definition, conferring with and offering advice to prospective customers over the terms of contracts and their various benefits, the role necessarily means they “negotiate.”
 The terminology here matters because it makes it clear that brokers and agents must both be licensed in whatever state they operate in.

-As an aside, some states such as Florida have provisions for “self-appointing” that would apply to brokers.
+As an aside, some states such as Florida have provisions for “self-appointing” that would apply to insurance brokers.
 This gives the state an extra touchpoint to verify that a broker is operating under their own supervision and ensure they aren’t appointed by a carrier.

 Of course, not all state legislatures have adopted the PMLA.
-Yet, according to resources like the Securities & Insurance Licensing Association and its License Exceptions by State, even the states that haven’t used the PMLA to form their producer licensing legislation still regulate brokers and agents similarly.
+Yet, according to resources like the Securities & Insurance Licensing Association and its License Exceptions by State, even the states that haven’t used the PMLA to form their producer licensing legislation still regulate both brokers and insurance agents similarly.
 So, all states require both agents and brokers to be licensed in the state in order to operate in the insurance space there and receive commissions from the proceeds of an insurance sale.

 The term “insurance producer” is broad, encompassing both insurance agents (who act on behalf of carriers) and insurance brokers (who act on behalf of clients).
 States regulate them similarly when it comes to their licensure, with the differences coming into play during the appointment process.

-Agents may spend time with the clients to help them find something suitable, but in the past have only been obligated to one-off interactions with clients and don’t have the obligation to maintain a relationship with them after the point of sale.
+Insurance agents may spend time with the clients to help them find something suitable, but in the past have only been obligated to one-off interactions with clients and don’t have the obligation to maintain a relationship with them after the point of sale.
 Insurance brokers, however, maintain ongoing relationships with their clients, periodically reviewing coverage and providing advice about their continuing needs.
 The initial policy sale is really more of the starting point of a relationship for brokers and their clients.

 It is worth noting, however, that as robo advising and self-service tools emerge and grant clients more direct access to carriers and wholesale insurance contracts, many agents are also feeling the pressure to act in an expanded, broker-like role.
 Just as organizations are best-served by incorporating more technology into their processes, somewhat ironically, individual producers’ (agents and brokers alike) successes may be tied to the strength of their relationships and the human element.